xinzhan/core-services.en/help/id-service/getting-started/getting-started-cookies.md

 title: Cookies and the Experience Cloud ID Service
 description: The role of the Experience Cloud ID service in the Adobe Experience Cloud.
-SEO title: Cookies and the Adobe Experience Cloud ID Service SEO description: How the Adobe Experience Cloud ID Services uses and interacts with cookies.
+seo-title: Cookies and the Adobe Experience Cloud ID Service
+seo-description: How the Adobe Experience Cloud ID Services uses and interacts with cookies.
 author: giurgiu
+short-title: free text
+doc-type: article
+author: name
+index: yes
+translate: yes
+version:
+private-feature-pack:
+beta:
+redirect:

 ---